sqlpad/sqlpad/docs/_pages/installation-and-administration.md

 ### Disable NPM Update Check

-By default SQLPad will call npmjs.com every so often to check to see if an update to SQLPad is available.
+By default SQLPad will call npmjs.com every so often to check to see if an update is available.
-This may be disabled within the configuration page of SQLPad.
+This may be disabled within the configuration page.

 ### Google OAuth Authentication